Embedded real-time operating system¶

 Real-time operating system¶

-In this course, along with the Raspberry Pi Pico we’ll be using the FreeRTOS real-time operating system (RTOS) to aid us in our programming tasks.
+In this course, we are using Raspberry Pi Pico C/C++ SDK and ARM toolchain to program our device.
+In addition we’ll be using the FreeRTOS real-time operating system (RTOS) to aid us in our programming tasks.
+This RTOS is widely supported in the industry and is easy enough to understand main programming concepts.
 Both will be used for practice and eventually for our project work.
 Throughout the material, you’ll find programming examples for the device, but the best way to learn is by experimenting and hands-on practice.
 Let’s dive in!

 An operating system is software that runs applications on a computer.
 It has two main tasks: providing an execution environment for applications and managing the computer’s hardware resources, peripherals, and access rights.
 The operating system offers services to applications through interfaces and libraries, allowing them to utilize these resources—for example, memory management, file systems, peripheral device access, and data transfer from the system to external sources.
 Additionally, the operating system controls application execution by allocating processor time and memory among different applications.
 More detailed discussions on these topics are covered in later Operating Systems-course, so we’ll skip an exhaustive presentation here.